Patrick Cutrone: Style of play

 Known for his eye for goal, Cutrone has been described as a "true number 9" by several Italian football pundits.
 His main playing attributes as a forward are his physical strength, positioning, aerial ability, and heading, as well as his opportunism, movement, and ability to read the game; he has also drawn praise in the media for his work-rate off the ball, while his technique and team play have been cited as areas for improvement, however.
 Due to his characteristics, he has been compared to former Milan striker Filippo Inzaghi, who used to train him while working as a coach with the Milan Youth Sector from 2012 to 2014.
 Although an avid Milan fan since childhood, he idolized Mattia Destro while playing for Milan Primavera and was also called "the young Destro" because of their similarities.
 Other players he idolizes are Andrea Belotti and Álvaro Morata, with the latter praising Cutrone for his performances in 2018.
 Although he is naturally right-footed, he is capable of striking the ball well with either foot.

 Apart from his regular position as a central striker, Cutrone has also been used as a makeshift left winger by his former Milan coach Gennaro Gattuso, in a role similar to that of Mario Mandžukić at Juventus.
 Cutrone is also capable of playing alongside another attacking teammate in a 4–4–2 formation, balancing between the roles of a centre-forward/striker and a second striker.

 Former Milan forward Daniele Massaro likened Cutrone to himself in 2019, also referring to the latter as a "supersub," due to his penchant for scoring decisive goals after coming off the bench.

 Personal life

 In 2021, Cutrone visited the UEFA Euro 2020 Final played in London at Wembley Stadium between Italy and England, cheering his compatriots to victory amongst the crowd of about seven thousand Italian supporters.
 During the game, he served as an organizer of chants.

-On 26 January 2022, his father Pasquale died.
+On 26 January 2022, his father Pasquale Cutrone died.
 Prior to his father's death, during his time with Milan and Fiorentina, Cutrone used to wear the number 63 jersey as a tribute to his father, who was born in 1963.

+On 21 June 2023, Cutrone married Greta Vergani in his hometown of Como, with Manuel Locatelli as the best man at his wedding.
+On 9 April 2024, the couple welcomed the birth of their first child, daughter Bianca Beatrice.